kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/Getting-Started-VPaaS-API.md

 The result of the thumbnail API is a JPEG image with one or more of the following features:

 * Re-sized, cropped and/or rotated version of the original
-* Taking a specific frame from a the video, in real-time
+* Taking a specific frame from a video, in real-time
 * Controlling the compression quality of the created thumbnail image
-* Preparation of Imahe Stripes for animating thumbnails via CSS
+* Preparation of Image Stripes for animating thumbnails via CSS
 * And more.

 > Read more about the [Dynamic Thumbnail API](/api-docs/Engage_and_Publish/kaltura-thumbnail-api.html) and explore the [Thumbnail Animation with CSS Stripes Code Recipe](https://developer.kaltura.com/workflows/Engage_and_Publish/Animated_Thumbnails_with_CSS_Stripes).